 Blue is a rogue or wild card.
 It can be used to power a display or for advanced features.
 Usually, though, it is wrapped back into the wall and not used at all.

-The Inducer Motor and Fan
+Inducer Motor and Fan

 The inducer motor and fan push exhaust up the chimney, getting rid of carbon monoxide (CO).
 Older systems relied solely on "natural draft" to vent these gases, but inducers have been a great addition to the furnace system.
-They extend the life of chimneys, and when used with pressure switches they help prevent CO poisoning.
+They extend the life of chimneys, and when used with pressure switches, they help prevent CO poisoning.

-The Pressure Switches
+The Pressure Switch

 The function of the pressure switch is to verify that the inducer motor is actually pushing air up the chimney.
 If the chimney is blocked, for example by a bird's nest, the pressure switch shuts down the system in order to eliminate the risk of CO entering the home.
-Of course the pressure switch may also shut down if the motor is old and running too slow to satisfy the switch, or the hose from the fan to the switch is pinched or broken, or the switch itself is bad.
+Of course, the pressure switch may also shut down if the motor is old and running too slow to satisfy the switch, or the hose from the fan to the switch is pinched or broken, or the switch itself is bad.

-The Hot Surface Ignitor
+Hot Surface Ignitor